abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

-This service is the **backend** application of the angular application that is using the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
-It runs on `https://localhost:44354` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.
+This service is the **backend** application of the angular application that uses the `acme/bookstore-api:latest` image we have built using the `build-images-locally.ps1` script.
+It runs on `https://localhost:44354` by default by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 - `App__SelfUrl` points to the localhost with the port we expose `https://localhost:44354`.
 It must point to a **real DNS when deploying to production**.

-- `App__AngularUrl` is the override configuration of URLs for account related endpoints.
+- `App__AngularUrl` is the override configuration of URLs for account-related endpoints.
 It is `http://localhost:4200` by default.
 It must point to a **real DNS when deploying to production**.

   {{ if Tiered == "No" }}